FY3452: Gravitation and Cosmology

 Week 2: Special relativity, Lagrangian mechanics and symmetries.

-Week 3: Basic differential geometry.
+Week 3: Lagrangian mechanics and symmetries, basic differential geometry.

-Week 4: Basic differential geometry.
+Week 4: Basic differential geometry, Killing vector fields.

 Week 5: Schwarzschild solution and tests